 Distress is a common reaction for people following a flood.
-However, this is usually temporary and most people cope with being flooded despite being distressed by it.
+However, this is usually temporary, and most people cope with being flooded despite being distressed by it.
 If symptoms persist, there are some local services that can help:

 - Your GP.

 - VitaMinds is a self-referral service offering psychological support for adults registered with a Calderdale GP.
-Phone: 0333 0153 494 or self refer online.

 - South West Yorkshire Partnership Trust IAPT is a self-referral service offering psychological therapies for adults registered with a Calderdale GP.
-Phone: 01484 343700.

-- Healthy Minds runs a number of peer-led wellbeing groups, phone: 01422 345154.
+- Healthy Minds runs several peer-led wellbeing groups.